Ottoman gunboat Hizir Reis: Design

-Hızır Reis was built by SA Des Forges & Chantiers de la Mediterranée in Granville, as gunboat with a keel length of 47.0 meters a beam of 7.9 meters and a 1.3 meter draft.
+Hızır Reis was built by SA Des Forges & Chantiers de la Mediterranée in Le Havre-Graville, as gunboat with a keel length of 47.0 meters a beam of 7.9 meters and a 1.3 meter draft.
 Its hull was made of steel.
 The displacement of the ship is 413 tons.
 As built the ship's crew consisted of 12 officers and 48 sailors.